 (i) If the trail is blocked between km82 and Wiñay Wayna then an alternative trail along the banks of the Vilcanota River to km104 can often be used.
 The trail then climbs steeply to Wiñay Wayna to rejoin the Inca Trail onwards to Machu Picchu (no extra costs involved).

-(ii) If the campsite at Wiñay Wayna is closed then the group may have to camp at Phuyupatamarca or continue to Machu Picchu and then onwards to Aguas Calientes to spend the night in Aguas Calientes before visiting Machu Picchu on the final day.
-There are no extra costs associated with staying at Phutupatamarca campsite.
-If the group stays in Aguas Calientes then Peru Treks will try to offer basic mixed-dorm style accommodation on the floor of a local restaurant (no extra cost) or camping at a private campsite (additional camping fees will apply).
-Clients wanting to stay in hotels can do so at their own expense.
-Peru Treks include for a one-way bus ticket between Machu Picchu and Aguas Calientes (current price US$12pp).
-Clients will have to pay for the additional 2 bus trips required to visit Machu Picchu on the final day of the trek (walking takes about 1 hour each way and is free).
+(ii) If the campsite at Wiñay Wayna is closed then the group may have to camp at Phuyupatamarca (official designated campsite) or continue to Machu Picchu and then onwards to Aguas Calientes to spend the night in Aguas Calientes before visiting Machu Picchu on the final day.
+There are no extra costs associated with staying at Phutupatamarca campsite but since this campsite is about 4.5 hours trek to Machu Picchu it means arriving around 10am which is approximately 3 hours later than planned.
+If the group stays in Aguas Calientes then Peru Treks will try to offer basic mixed-dorm style accommodation on the floor of a local restaurant (no extra cost but not always available).
+Clients wanting to stay in hostals & hotels can do so at their own expense.
+Budget accommodation can usually be found for US$15-20 per person.
+Our trek price includes for a one-way bus ticket between Machu Picchu and Aguas Calientes (current price US$12pp).
+Clients will have to pay for the additional 2 bus trips required to visit Machu Picchu on the final day of the trek (walking takes about 1 hour each way and is free but most people choose the bus).

 (iii) If Wiñay Wayna campsite is open but the trail between Wiñay Wayna and Machu Picchu is closed then the group will have to follow an alternative route via km104 and Aguas Calientes.
 This alternative route will involve an additional bus ride from Aguas Calientes to Machu Picchu (current price US$12pp) which clients will be responsible for paying (walking takes about 1 hour and is free).
 Peru Treks will do our best to minimize any disruption caused by factors outside of our control.

 When you make a trek booking we require your passport number.
 We will use this passport number to purchase the trek permits.
 Your passport number will be clearly marked on the trek permit together with your name.
 When you start the trek government authorities will check both your passport and your trek permit.
 The two numbers have to be the same otherwise the authorities will not let you start the trek.
-They won't offer you the option to pay for another permit and they won't accept bribes to let you pass the control point (which is quite rare for Peru!).
-In fact there is nothing that can be done at this stage accept return to Cusco or take the train to Aguas Calientes (at your own expense).
+They won't offer you the option to pay for another permit and they won't accept bribes to let you pass the control point (offering a bribe to a government official may land you in really deep trouble).
+In fact there is nothing that can be done at this stage accept abandon the trek and return to Cusco or take the train to Aguas Calientes (at your own expense).

 All passports are checked at the start of the Inca Trail and if your passport name and number is not the same as the name and passport number on your trek permit then you will not be allowed to start the trek and the guide and tour operator may face penalty charges.